-How to Choose Sunscreen According to Your Skin Type
+How to Choose Sunscreen According to Your Skin Type?

 Summer is just around the corner and spending time outside soaking in the sunshine is inevitable.
 The temperatures might be mild, but don’t let that fool you into forgetting to apply sunscreen.

 Whether you’re at the beach sunbathing or running errands in the city, harmful UV rays will find their way to your skin.
 Your face cream may have some level of protection, but as the weather gets warmer, the SPF needs to go up.
 When you are out in the sun your skin gets damaged, dry and unhealthy.

 1. Choose Broad Spectrum Sunscreen